github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-github-enterprise-server.md

 - **GitHub Enterprise Cloud**
 - **GitHub Enterprise Server**

-The main difference between the products are that GitHub Enterprise Cloud is hosted by GitHub.
+The main difference between the products are that GitHub Enterprise Server is hosted by GitHub.

-Within the GitHub Enterprise Cloud product, there are two different types of account that can be used:
+Within the GitHub Enterprise Server product, there are two different types of account that can be used:

 - A single org account, for example https://github.com/github, that uses GHEC
 - An enterprise account on GHEC that contains multiple orgs